joacand/final-fantasy-x-thunder-bolt-dodger/README.md

 ## Usage
 * Have Final Fantasy X running
 * Start the thunder bolt dodger application
-* If it's not working proparly, try modifying the grayscale threshold in the application configuration file
+* If it's not working properly, try modifying the grayscale threshold in the application configuration file

 # Thanks